miguelvr/dropblock/README.md

  generates 1's with `drop_prob` instead of 1's with `keep_prob`
  - The block masks are generated from the top left corner, instead of being generated form the centers
+    - Therefore we sample from the whole image, instead of the subset where the blocks will fit.

 ## Reference
 [Ghiasi et al., 2018] DropBlock: A regularization method for convolutional networks